Trashpanda70/Pokemon-Stats-Page/README.md

 - Check to make sure virtualization is enabled on your machine.
 You can do that by following the instructions [here](https://support.bluestacks.com/hc/en-us/articles/360058102252-How-to-enable-Virtualization-VT-on-Windows-10-for-BlueStacks-5#:~:text=A.%20To%20check%20if%20Virtualization,then%20Virtualization%20is%20turned%20on.).
 This is referred to as "BIOS-level hardware virtualization support" in the install instructions on Docker's website.
 - You need either WSL or Hyper-V activated/installed.
   - I could not get Hyper-V working on my machine personally, but you can try the steps [here](https://techcommunity.microsoft.com/t5/itops-talk-blog/step-by-step-enabling-hyper-v-for-use-on-windows-10/ba-p/267945) to see if you can get it to work.
-  - For WSL, if you do not already have it, follow steps 1-6 [here](https://learn.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package).
+  - For WSL, if you do not already have it, follow steps 1-6 [here](https://learn.microsoft.com/en-us/windows/wsl/install-manual).
 For your distribution of choice I would suggest Ubuntu but that is up to you.
 - Then follow [these instructions](https://docs.docker.com/desktop/install/windows-install/#install-docker-desktop-on-windows) from Docker's website.
+  - If you need to add your account to the _docker-users_ group, do the following instead of following the directions in the instructions:
+  1. In the search bar, type "Command Prompt" and run it as an administrator.
+  2. Type `net localgroup docker-users {USER} /add` where {USER} is the name of your account.

 ### Mac